 But what is Arc in Rust and how to use it with rust traits

-Using Arc with traits in Rust is a bit more involved, but I'll do my best to explain it to you step by step.
+Using with traits in Rust is a bit more involved, but I'll do my best to explain it to you step by step.

 dsysd dev